Lapin0t/grothendieck-cern/README.md

 mathematician myself and it would have pleased me to know that my mathematical knowledge could be used for something socially positive.
-However in the two years I've been trying to understand a little bit about the course society is taking, the possibilities we have to act favorably on this course---in particular the possibilities we have to enable the survival of the human species and to enable life to evolve in a way that's worth living, that's worth surviving---my knowledge as a scientist hasn't served me once.
+However in the two years I've been trying to understand a little bit about the course society is taking, the possibilities we have to act favorably on this course—in particular the possibilities we have to enable the survival of the human species and to enable life to evolve in a way that's worth living, that's worth surviving—my knowledge as a scientist hasn't served me once.

 The only point on which my training as a mathematician served me was not so much my training as a mathematician as such, nor my name as a mathematician, it